Flo-R1der/paperless-nextcloud-sync/README.md

 ### Adjustments in Nextcloud
 1. **Create a Dedicated Account**
-   - Also create a folder for synchronization adn to share across your nextcloud.
+   - Also **create a dedicated folder** for synchronization and sharing across your nextcloud.
    - Then share the folder as **read-only** with users/groups to maintain data consistency.
 2. **Brute-Force Settings**
    - Set log level **Info** - to view throttled events in the log.